timescale/timescaledb-toolkit/docs/heartbeat_agg.md

 ## Description

-TimescaleDB Toolkit provides the `heartbeat_agg` aggregate to evaluate and track the liveness state of an underlying system based on a set of heartbeat timestamps.
+TimescaleDB Toolkit provides the `heartbeat_agg` aggregate to evaluate, track, and summarize the liveness state of an underlying system from a stream of heartbeat timestamps.

+`heartbeat_agg(heartbeat, agg_start, agg_duration, heartbeat_liveness)`

+Each heartbeat in the range `[agg_start, agg_start + agg_duration]` is treated as evidence that the system was live for the following `heartbeat_liveness` interval.
+Overlapping live intervals are merged, and any time in the covered range not included in those merged intervals is considered downtime.

-The aggregate constructs a timeline by traiting each heartbeat as "live" for a specified duration following the timestamp.
-Any point in the specified overall time range that does not fall within `heartbeat_liveness` duration after a heartbeat is considered "dead" (downtime).
-This is particularly useful for tracking system health or finding exact intervals where a device went offline.
+This is particularly useful for analyzing the health of a system or finding exact intervals where a device went offline.

 ## Details